 I've written about this before, but each time I watch The Big Sleep, I'm surprised people affect finding the plot so hard to follow.
 I was reminded of this as I watched it yet again on Air NZ to LA yesterday.
 The famous story about the screenwriters being unable to figure out one murder in Raymond Chandler's novel may have prompted this response, but, just for the record, here's the scorecard of the seven killings:

-1. Geiger (blackmailer, pornographer) killed by Owen Taylor to protect Carmen Sternwood
+1. Geiger (blackmailer, pornographer) killed by chauffeur Owen Taylor to protect Carmen Sternwood

-2. Taylor killed by Joe Brody (played by Louis Jean Heydt, pictured left, with the impressive Sonia Darrin as Agnes Lowzier, an appropraite surname) to get blackmail film from Taylor
+2. Taylor killed by Joe Brody (played by Louis Jean Heydt, pictured left, with the impressive Sonia Darrin as Agnes Lowzier, an appropraite surname) to get blackmail film he took from Geiger

-3. Brody killed by Carol Lundgren (Geiger's chaffeur & lover, note the ambiguous name) for mistaken revenge
+3. Brody killed by Carol Lundgren (Geiger's chaffeur & lover, note the ambiguous name) in mistaken revenge

 4. Harry Jones (replacing Brody as Agnes' dogsbody) killed by Canino to shut him up abut Eddie Mars' wife